Jmmxp/CMPUT404-assignment-websockets/README.md

 Collaboration
 =============================

 I discussed how to approach the assignment and any issues I ran into together with Vinny Luu.
-I helped Hongfang Xu by clarifying some confusions he had regarding the assignment and its requirements.
+I helped Hongfang Xu and Monica Uwalaka by clarifying some confusions they had regarding the assignment and its requirements.

 Sources
 =============================